f4pga/prjxray/minitests/roi_harness/README.txt

 Its expected the end user will rip out everything inside the ROI

 To target Arty A7 you should source the artix DB environment script then source arty.sh

+To build the baseline harness: make

+To build a sample design using the harness:
+XRAY_ROIV=roi_inv.v make